epadam/Machine-Learning-Tutorial-Demo-Resources/Natural_Language_Processing.md

 ### Sentiment Analysis

 Sentiment analysis is especially useful in customer services, understanding the feedback of the product or services.
+There are acutially two types, one is sentiment ranking, the other one is sentence semantic similarity.
+For emantic similarity, please check the text matching section.

 Here we use 5-class Stanford Sentiment Treebank (SST-5) dataset to test the performance of different models.